 However, algorithmic feeds mean you’ll miss some updates you might want to see.
 Which is why you should disable algorithmic feeds and enable chronological feeds instead.
 In this article we show you how to do that on Twitter, Instagram, and Facebook.

 What Are Algorithmic Feeds?

-Pros of Algorithmic Feeds
+The Pros of Algorithmic Feeds

 Even as a power user, this feature is bound to save you some time if you find interesting stuff first and don’t have to scroll back a long way to find it.

-Cons of Algorithmic Feeds
+The Cons of Algorithmic Feeds

 A company having control over your timeline can be a big issue.
 Facebook, for instance, already restricts how many times a brand’s posts can appear in your News Feed.
-You might like Make Use Of’s Facebook page, but that doesn’t mean you’ll see all updates from it in your timeline.
+You might like the MakeUseOf Facebook page, but that doesn’t mean you’ll see all updates from it in your timeline.

 How to Disable Twitter’s Algorithmic Feed

-- Uncheck the box for “Show me the best tweets first”
+- Uncheck the box for Show me the best tweets first

 - Save changes